 Of course, I still had my radar out for something else to add to the garden since I was dealing with two broad areas.
 Luckily, I came across a flyer announcing an upcoming plant sale hosted by the local Master Gardener’s program.

 Most counties have a Cooperative Extension Service or Office.
 Within their purview, they offer a Master Gardener’s program to interested citizens who have an interest in gardening.

 If your application is accepted and you complete their extensive training, you will be expected to volunteer a minimum of 50 hours in service to your local county extension program.

-That service may include up keeping public gardens and /or parks in the county, etc. You must attend all classes and pass a midterm and final exam.
+That service may include up keeping public gardens and parks in the county, etc. You must attend all classes and pass a midterm and final exam.
 There is a fee to join the program.

 What is a Master Gardener?

-So, you can imagine my excitement knowing that I could confidently purchase plants that were grown, propagated and nurtured by experts in the field.
+I was excited knowing that I could confidently purchase plants that were grown, propagated and nurtured by experts in the field.
 Honestly, I had seen fliers announcing this sale over the years but never got around to attending one.
 Since I had specific needs this time around, I figured why not?

 Annual Plant Sale

-Proceeds benefit a variety of causes throughout Douglas County including the group’s garden for ‘Feed the Hungry’.
+Proceeds benefit a variety of causes throughout Douglas County including the group’s garden for ‘Feed the Hungry.’
 The sale will be held at the Master Gardener’s greenhouse located adjacent to the Woodie Fite Senior Center at 8750 Dorris Road in Douglasville, 30134.